bbe2/portfolio/README.md

 --------------

 ### => foobar is tricky so prep if you get in
-I know of a secret key if you would like to reach out and see if can get a google developer interview
+I know a secret key if you want to try your luck at getting a google developer interview.

 ![foobar](https://user-images.githubusercontent.com/59778456/206024567-37f76e57-ff96-4790-a4a9-54b1017ce6df.JPG)